rahkeemg/Classification-Modeling/README.md

 ### KNN

 The first model that was generated was KNN.
 This model is initally gave some what seemed to be strange results when passing in non-transformed data.
 There were both upward and downward trends within the data that was caused by low correlation between the different target classes that were being predicted.
-Once the data was transformed, the overall performance of the model increased and the results were more consistent than before.
+Once the data was transformed, the overall performance of the model increased and the trends present within were removed.

 ### Decision Trees

-The best overall results within our Decision Tree Modeling utilized the following hyper parameters: `max_depth: 11` & `max_features: 12`.
+The best overall results within our Decision Tree Modeling utilized the following hyper parameter(s): `max_features: 9`.
 It is important to note that this tree did not have the highest score in each respective measure.
-As different combinations were added, some measure increased, while others decreased.
-The decision was made to pick the tree with the smallest overall margin of change in the measures used.
+As different combinations were added, some measure increased while others decreased.
+The decision was made to pick the tree with the highest F1 score.
+I found it interesting that the hyper-parameters picked by hand out performed the trees implemented with GridSearchCV.
+My thoughts were that the trees implemented with GridSearchCV would have a higher F1 score, due to the bias inherited with the underlying Greedy Algorithm in Decision Trees.

-We used an iterative process to find the best combination of these hyper parameters that would give us an optimum decision tree.
-Although there are many combinations of hyper parameters that could be used, we decided to only use max_depth and max_features, to simplify the project.

 ### Support Vector Machine

 In the support vector machine, the decision was made to use GridSearchCV to find the best models.
 Upon initally creating the grid search, the code to find the best model took between 2-3 hours to complete.
-That initial code was broken into 3 different pools and some of the hyper parameters used were reduced to reduce runtim eand find the most effective model, once the non-effective hyper parameters were removed.
+That initial code was broken into 3 different pools with a respective range of hyper parameters to reduce runtime and find the most effective model.

 After tunning, the resulting models were very close, with the exception of that which came out of _Pool_1._

 This pool had the highest penalties applied during the GridSearch process.
 The models that had lower penalties tend to out perform those with the higher ones.

 ### Conclusion

 The Decision Tree that resulted from our hyper parameter tunning that gave the overall best performance and the most consistent results.
 Our KNN Model has some very interesting results and unexpected results that were influenced by the scaling of the data.
-We were able to accurately predict a little over 85.7% of the data accurately, using Decision Trees, withouth losing much with the other metrics used.
+We were able to accurately predict a little over 85.7% of the data accurately, using Decision Trees, without losing much in the other metrics used.

-Although this seems like a good statistic, the drawback of using Decision Trees may not make it a strong option for comparing data that has few patters.
+Although this seems like a good statistic, the drawback of using Decision Trees may not make it a strong option for comparing data that has few patterns.

 ```python